How to Guarantee Tickets to Ghibli Park in Nagoya

 What if You Don’t Want the Bullet Train Too?

-If you’re planning on booking a Japan Rail Pass, or adding your visit to Ghibli Park to an itinerary traveling to or from Kyoto/Osaka, then you might not want the return ticket to Nagoya, so, can you buy a package without it.
+If you’re planning on booking a Japan Rail Pass, or adding your visit to Ghibli Park to an itinerary traveling to or from Kyoto/Osaka, then a return ticket to Nagoya, isn’t going to be much help for you – so, can you buy a package without it?

 Can I Book with the Hotels Directly?

-It doesn’t seem to be possible – neither of the hotels above list a Ghibli Package for sale on their website.
+It doesn’t seem to be possible – neither of the hotels above lists a Ghibli Package for sale on their website.

-After all, this is a two day trip, with just half a day at the Ghibli Park – well, the answer is there’s heaps to do in Nagoya.
+After all, this is a two-day trip, with just half a day at Ghibli Park – well, the answer is there’s heaps to do in Nagoya.

-There’s a lot of museums in Nagoya, any geeks will have a blast as they have an amazing science museum, a heap of car museums, a bullet train museum and much more.
+There are a lot of museums in Nagoya, any geeks will have a blast as they have an amazing science museum, a heap of car museums, a bullet train museum, and much more.
+See how to fit some of these, and other big Nagoya sites into your trip in our two day Nagoya itinerary.

 There’s a Legoland for little kids.

-There are some fascinating shrines – super quirky ones which is where I’ll be spending my time but also the Asuta Shrine which is one of the most important shrines to the Shinto religion in Japan.
+There are some fascinating shrines – including some super quirky ones which is where I spent much of my time but also the Asuta Shrine which is one of the most important shrines to the Shinto religion in Japan.

 And, as a special reward for reading this far, I’m going to tell you about one hidden Ghibli sight to check out.